-Christophe Emonet's expertise is recognised since a decade by the leading legal directories, including Chambers, The Legal 500, Who's Who Legal, Best Lawyers, etc. A sample of recent quotes from clients and peers distinguish him as "top practitioner, who deeply cares about his clients" (The Legal 500 2019, Litigation), praise his "deep knowledge of the law, razor-sharp advice, and the fact that he helps you to put your best interest forward" (Chambers 2019, WCC).
-Other sources emphasize: "highly strategic, very bright and relentless in defence of his clients" (Chambers 2018, WCC; The Legal 500 2016/2015, Banking and Finance), "a great negotiator" (The Legal 500 2018, Litigation), who is "striking in the court room as well as in negotiations" (Chambers 2016, WCC; The Legal 500 2014, Banking and Finance) and a "fierce advocate" (Chambers 2015, WCC).
+Christophe Emonet's expertise has been recognised for a decade by the leading legal directories, including Chambers, The Legal 500, Who's Who Legal, Best Lawyers and IFLR.
+A sample of recent quotes from clients and peers distinguish him as "standing out among Swiss lawyers.
+He always goes the extra mile."
+(The Legal 500 2020, Banking and Finance), being a "tough but sensible lawyer, who understands the client's needs" (The Legal 500 2020, Insolvency and Corporate Recovery), a "top practitioner, who deeply cares about his clients" (The Legal 500 2019, Litigation), and praise his "deep knowledge of the law, razor-sharp advice, and the fact that he helps you to put your best interest forward" (Chambers 2019, WCC).
+Other sources emphasise: "highly strategic, very bright and relentless in defence of his clients" (Chambers 2018, WCC; The Legal 500 2016/2015, Banking and Finance), "a great negotiator" (The Legal 500 2018, Litigation), who is "striking in the court room as well as in negotiations" (Chambers 2016, WCC; The Legal 500 2014, Banking and Finance) and a "fierce advocate" (Chambers 2015, WCC).
 Christophe Emonet graduated from the University of Geneva in 1996 (MLaw), was admitted to the Bar in 1998 and became a partner in 2004.
 Prior to joining Pestalozzi in 1999, Christophe Emonet worked with barristers and solicitors in London.
-As part of his cursus, he also served for one year as foreign associate in two major law firms in Madrid and Buenos Aires.
+As part of his career, he also served for a year as foreign associate in two major law firms in Madrid and Buenos Aires.

-Nicolas Herren Pestalozzi
+Nicolas C. Herren Pestalozzi Attorneys at Law Ltd

 Nicolas C Herren is a partner and a member of the litigation and arbitration group in Geneva.
-He specialises in national and cross-border banking/ commercial disputes, in particular stemming out of contractual and regulatory issues.
+He specialises in national and cross-border banking/commercial disputes, in particular stemming out of contractual and regulatory issues.
 His activity also covers enforcement proceedings such as complex cross-border bankruptcies or recognition of foreign judgments.
 In addition, he has a broad experience in white-collar crime and international mutual assistance in criminal and administrative matters.

 After graduating from the universities of Geneva and Bern (lic. iur.
 2003), Nicolas C Herren worked at the University of Geneva as an assistant lecturer in the fields of white-collar crime and international mutual assistance in criminal matters from 2004 to 2008.
 He was also involved in the development of a training programme on the Swiss and cross-border anti-money laundering legislation, addressed to private banks' employees and directed by the Centre for Banking and Financial Law of the University of Geneva.
 After obtaining a DEA (LLM) at the University of Geneva in 2008, Nicolas C Herren joined Pestalozzi as a junior associate and, following his admission to the Geneva Bar in 2010, as an associate, before becoming partner in 2016.
 He is an active member of different law associations such as the International Association of Young Lawyers (AIJA) and the Geneva Association of Commercial Law (AGDA).
-He is vice-president of the AIJA Commercial Fraud Commission and member of the ALJA executive committee.
+He is president of the AIJA Commercial Fraud Commission and member of the ALJA executive committee